API Documentation

 Server Information

-Returns information about the MCP server implementation.
+Returns basic information about the MCP server.

 Response